donmizutani/dm-newsite/about.md

 ---
 layout: page-with-sidebar
 title: About
 meta-description: about don mizutani, tokyo, japan, network security analyst, software developer, test automation enthusiast
 ---

+###Summary
+Don Mizutani comes from a background of extensive software development, testing and QA covering all stacks of modern web systems.
+He recently moved into the Security industry to pursue his passion for network security analysis and consulting.

+He currently lives and works in Tokyo, Japan.

+###Personal Comments

 This website was created as an excuse for me to get off my butt and start writing documents on a continual basis.
 And to brush up on my Japanese grammar.